-It’s been a while since the 2008 Summer Olympics, 8 years to be exact.
+Have you ever wondered if you could visit the Beijing Olympic Park today?
+It’s been a while since the 2008 Summer Olympics, 11 years to be exact.
 Do you remember?
 I recall watching the opening ceremony and being really impressed with the performances.
 I had just turned 15 years old and watching the Olympics really sparked my interest in this fascinating country.
-As I slowly grew older, I started wondering: what does the Beijing Olympic Park look like today?
-What happens to all of those buildings after the end of such an international event?
+What happens to all of those buildings after the end of such an international event, what does the Beijing Olympic Park look like right now?
 Well, I finally found out when I travelled to Beijing.

 Seeing the Bird’s Nest Stadium in Real Life

-The Beijing National Stadium, aka the Bird’s Nest, is the true centerpiece of the Olympic park.
-The lights and colours illuminated the park and had a slighlty hypnotic effect on my eyes.
+The Beijing National Stadium, a.k.a. the Bird’s Nest, is the true centerpiece of the Olympic park.
+Its lights and colours lit up the park and had a hypnotic effect on my eyes.
 The stadium was a joint project by Jacques Herzog, Pierre de Meuron, Stefan Marbach, Ai Weiwei, CADG, and Li Xinggang, although Weiwei distanced himself from the project in 2008.
 As you may remember, the Bird’s Nest stadium hosted the opening and closing ceremonies, as well as the athletics and football finals of the 2008 Games.

 Winter Olympics Coming Back in 2022